Final offensive of 1989: The offensive

 The FMLN launched simultaneous assaults on important military posts in the major cities of San Miguel, Usulután and Zacatecoluca on 11 November 1989.
 However, for military, strategic and political reasons, the primary focus of the Ofensiva was the capital city of San Salvador.

 The city, located in the heart of El Salvador, was easily accessible for the insurgents due to its proximity to the San Salvador Volcano and major guerrilla strongholds of San Jacinto and Guazapa.
-At 7:00PM some 2,000-3,000 fighters from the guerrilla forces that made up the FMLN -- the ERP, FPL, FAL, RN and PRTC -- descended from the hills that for years had been their territories and into the cities for the first time since the beginning of the war.
+At 7:00PM some 2,000-3,000 fighters from the guerrilla forces that made up the FMLN – the ERP, FPL, PCES, RN and PRTC – descended from the hills that for years had been their territories and into the cities for the first time since the beginning of the war.
 The guerrillas infiltrated the heavily populated urban centres of northern San Salvador, breaking into civilian houses for protection against the army.
 The walls that divided the large and crowded apartment complexes were perforated by the guerrillas to make indoor tunnels and provide safe mobilisation.

 The war was also raging in to other major departments, such as San Miguel and Santa Ana.
 The intended targets were various military facilities in the country.
 The FMLN planned to steal stored weapons and arm the civil population against the government.

 The first target was the army command in Ayutuxtepeque, followed by a series of assaults on military locations in Mejicanos, Ciudad Delgado, Soyapango, Cerro San Jacinto, Zacatecoluca, San Miguel and Usulután.
 Insurgents also targeted installations of the National Guard, one of the main security forces of the country.
 According to retired army official Juan Orlando Zepeda, on the first night of the offensive rebels also attacked the residences of president Cristiani, vice-president Merino and Legislative Assembly President Roberto Angulo and several other government officials.

 The FMLN rapidly penetrated into the densely populated urban centers in northern San Salvador: Soyapango, Apopa, Ayutuxtepeque, Cuscatancingo, Ciudad Delgado, Mejicanos and Zacamil.
-The fighting then spread as insurgent troops were mobilizing in Antiguo Cuscatlán, Huizucar and Santa Tecla, also populous and economically important metropolitan areas to the west of San Salvador.
+The fighting then spread as insurgent troops were mobilizing in Antiguo Cuscatlán, Huizúcar and Santa Tecla, also populous and economically important metropolitan areas to the west of San Salvador.